 The Town of Haughton's basic financial statements include both government-wide (reporting the funds maintained by the Town of Haughton as a whole) and fund financial statements (reporting the Town of Haughton's major funds).
 Both the government-wide and fund financial statements categorize primary activities as either governmental or business type.
-The Town's general fund is classified as governmental activities.
+The Town's General fund is classified as governmental activities.
 The Town's water, sewer, and sanitation services are classified as business-type activities.

 In the government-wide Statement of Net Position, both the governmental activities and business-type activities columns are presented on a consolidated basis by column and are reported on a full accrual, economic resource basis, which recognizes all long-term assets and receivables, as well as long-term debt and obligations.
+The effects of interfund activity has been eliminated from the government-wide financial statemetrs.
 The Town of Haughton's net position is reported in three parts - net investment in capital assets, restricted, and unrestricted net position.